KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 ## Numeric computing

 NumPy is the fundamental package for scientific computing in Python.
-NumPy shares common APL ancestry with q and can often operate directly on `K` objects.
+NumPy shares APL ancestry with q and can often operate directly on `K` objects.

 ### Primitive data types

-There are eighteen primitive data types in kdb+, eight of those closely match their NumPy analogues and will be called _simple types_ in this section.
+There are eighteen primitive data types in kdb+.
+Eight closely match their NumPy analogues and will be called _simple types_ in this section.
 Simple types consist of booleans, bytes, characters, integers of three different sizes, and floating point numbers of two sizes.
 Seven kdb+ types  represent dates, times and durations.
 Similar data types are available in recent versions of NumPy, but they differ from kdb+ types in many details.
 Finally, kdb+ symbol, enum and guid types have no direct analogue in NumPy.

 No  | kdb+ type | array type      | raw         | description
 :--:|-----------|-----------------|-------------|-----------------------------------------------